astronomer/astro-docs/enterprise/stable/08_troubleshoot/01_kubectl.md

 ---
-title: "Kubectl Guide"
+title: "kubectl Guide"
+navTitle: "kubectl"
-description: "How to deploy Astronomer Airflow instances with Kubectl and Helm."
+description: "How to deploy Astronomer Airflow instances with kubectl and Helm."
-date: 2018-10-12T00:00:00.000Z
-slug: "ee-kubectl"
 ---

 ### Kubectl and Helm